 The IT industry never stands still.
 This rapid, ever-changing stream is full of technologies, tools, software frameworks and endless ideas.
-The list of the current technology trends can be infinite.
+The list of current technology trends can be infinite.
 In this article, we would like to focus on the top information technology trends that are likely to define the year 2019.

 Information Technology Trends: Current State